Categories

 Some of the hyoid muscles, seen here with the tongue outstretched.
 The color blue describes the hyoid cartilage.
 (Credit: Oxford Academic)

-The recordings showed that during this recovery motion, the tongue slides much farther into the throat than it does during prey acquisition.
-This procedure involves a network of cartilage and muscle that extends so far back into the toad’s throat that it touches the organ that pumps blood throughout the body.
-The next movement involves the hyoid bone shooting forward, which causes the tongue to be pushed against the hard palate of the mouth and retracted from the pharynx.
+Records have shown that during this recovery movement, the tongue moves much further into the throat than during prey capture.
+This process involves a network of cartilage and muscle that extends so far back in the frog’s throat that it touches the organ that pumps blood throughout the body.
+The next movement involves the tongue bone thrusting forward, causing the tongue to be pushed against the hard palate of the mouth and pulled back from the pharynx.

-In this way, the esophagus receives the prey that had been attached to the tongue.
-Keeffe speculated that frogs’ palatine grooves or extra rows of teeth assist in the scraping action necessary to remove prey from the frogs’ sticky tongues.
-Given that the purpose of the grooves and little teeth had been a mystery up until this discovery, this is a very interesting development.
-She also mentioned the hyoid bone, which was not previously linked to swallowing.
+In this way, the esophagus encloses the prey that is stuck to the tongue.
+Keeffe thinks that frogs’ palatal grooves, or extra rows of teeth, help with the frictional action necessary to remove prey from the frogs’ sticky tongues.
+This is a very interesting development, considering that until this discovery, the purpose of the grooves and small teeth was a mystery.
+He also mentions the hyoid bone, which was not previously linked to swallowing.

 It takes less than two seconds for the toad to go from seeing the cricket to its original form.
 This is still far longer than was anticipated.
 The time it takes to acquire prey is much less than two seconds.